Yezat/Adversarial-Setting/Readme.md

 mpiexec -n 5 python sweep/run_sweep.py --file experiment.json
 ```
 Alternatively, in a cluster environment, it is possible to use a `run.sh` file.
-TODO
+There's an example in experiments/run.sh.

 The experiments on real data have been performed in the `pca_experiments.ipynb` notebook.